TonyDoc71/plutus-v2-starter-kit/README.md

 > **Note**
 > The flag `--testnet-magic 2` in the above command assumes that you're working with the `preview` network.
 If you're working with a different testnet, change the magic value to match your requirements or replace the flag for `--mainnet` if you're connected to mainnet.

-Next we will need to generate a `payment` key-pair that will serve as our `Cardano Wallet`:
+Next we will need to generate a `payment` key-pair that will serve as our `Cardano Wallet Key`:

 ```sh
 cardano-cli address key-gen \